Silhouette of two people chatting by a window

 • Your right to erasure - Request erasure of your personal data in certain circumstances.
 This enables you to ask us to delete or remove personal data where there is no good reason for us to continue to process it.
 You also have the right to ask us to delete or remove your personal data where you have successfully exercised your right to object to processing (see below), where we may have processed your information unlawfully or where we are required to erase your personal data to comply with local law.
 There may be legal reasons why we cannot comply with your request.
 If this is the case we will tell you when you make your request.

 • Your right to object to processing - Object to processing of your personal data where we are relying on a legitimate interest (or those of a third-party) as the legal basis for that particular use of your data (including carrying out profiling based on our legitimate interests).
 In some cases, we may demonstrate that we have compelling legitimate grounds to process your information that override your right to object.
-You also have the absolute right to object any time to the processing of your personal data for direct marketing, please see of this Policy.
+You also have the absolute right to object any time to the processing of your personal data for direct marketing, please see Section 13 'Direct Marketing' of this Policy.
 Please note that our processing of your personal data, such as your name, address, medical, and health data to administer your policy, is an essential requirement in order for us to provide services to you under the terms and conditions of your policy.
 Therefore, if you should object to us processing your personal data then we may not be able to continue to provide you with our services and products and satisfy specific performance of the contract that we have with you.

 • Your right to data portability - Request the transfer to you or to a third-party of personal data you supplied to us.
 We will provide to you, or a third-party you have chosen, your personal data in a structured, commonly used, machine-readable format.
 Note that this right only applies to automatically processed information which you initially provided consent for us to use or where we used the information to perform a contract with you.